 And when nobody links to your site, mm… Google won’t treat it like a real business.

-And, when you aren’t treated like a business; your money-making potential plummets (because nobody is going to buy products and services from company website to remain at the top of the search engine charts.
-But to stay there, your website" data-wpil-keyword-link="linked">your website).
+And, when you aren’t treated like a business; your money-making potential plummets (because nobody is going to buy products and services from your website).

 Consider yourself a potential customer or user while determining what to include in your blog post.

 It’s critical to optimize your images for SEO if you want to rank highly on Google.

 Every image has a little piece of HTML code beneath it, although most people are unaware of this.

 And, if you’re in a WordPress site (which most marketers and bloggers are), then chances are that you’re using the ‘RankMath SEO plugin‘ (if not, what’s wrong with you?)

 Anyway, what this awesome plugin does is it automatically generates HTML images (for any image you upload or add using the ‘Add Media’ button in your post editor).